-extend_to [Geometry or array_like, optional] If provided, the diagram will be extended to cover the envelope of this geometry (unless this envelope is smaller than the input geometry).
+[Geometry or array_like, optional] If provided, the diagram will be extended to cover the envelope of this geometry (unless this envelope is smaller than the input geometry).

+only_edges

-only_edges [bool or array_like, default False] If set to True, the triangulation will return a collection of linestrings instead of polygons.
+[bool or array_like, default False] If set to True, the triangulation will return a collection of linestrings instead of polygons.

-5.13.26 shapely.oriented_envelope
+5.13.26 shapely.oriented envelope

+'''

 oriented_envelope(geometry, kwargs)

+'''

-Computes the oriented envelope (minimum rotated rectangle) that encloses an input geometry.
+Computes the oriented envelope (minimum rotated rectangle) that encloses an input geometry, such that the resulting rectangle has minimum area.